Bird lovers are grappling with honorary names linked to racists. Audubon tops the list.

 For the leaders of Audubon, the American Ornithological Society and the Cornell Lab of Ornithology, among other groups, systemic racism had hit home.

 At the same time, activists in the ranks were growing more aggressive in opposing the eponyms.
 One of the loudest voices was that of Jordan Rutter, a White co-founder of Bird Names for Birds.
-She wanted to upend the society’s North American Classification Committee, an all-White panel that names new birds and reconsiders historic names.
+She wanted to upend the society committee that names a species and reconsiders historic names.

-“White people are credited for discovering it.
+“White people are credited for discovering [the birds].
 White people were the ones to name the birds after other White people.
 And White people are still the folks that are perpetuating these names,” Rutter said in a recent interview.

 A decade ago, that same committee unanimously refused to rename the Maui parrotbill, criticizing the proposed kiwikiu as “contrived,” ridiculous and hard to pronounce.
 As part of last year’s awakening, activists sought an actual transcript of the debate but were denied.
-“I called out the AOS and NACC for censoring some racist and offensive comments the [committee] made when discussing the … proposal,” Wang said, referring to the American Ornithological Society and the North American Classification Committee.
+“I called out the AOS and NACC for censoring some racist and offensive comments the [committee] made when discussing the … proposal,” Wang said, referring to the American Ornithological Society and its North American Classification Committee.

 The society has since publicly apologized for those and other insensitive comments.